 Gay Friendly Canada

-Although much progress has been made, there are still challenges being addressed, such as gender identity issues for the transgender community, a clash between LGBT and religious freedom and addressing bullying in schools.
+Although much progress has been made, we must however note that there are still challenges being addressed, such as gender identity issues for the transgender community, a clash between LGBTQ and religious freedom and addressing bullying in schools.

-This is a fantastic time to visit Canada, where people can openly be who they are, without fear of legal discrimination in the workplace, where they live, or because of who they choose to love.
-Well done Canada!
+This is an amazing time to visit Canada, where people can openly be who they are, without fear of legal discrimination in the workplace, where they live, or where they play.
+Bravo Canada!

 Joie de Vivre